lawik/notes/Blog - Unpacking Elixir - The Actor Model.md

 Regardless.
 The terminology of an "actor" does not exist* in Erlang or Elixir.
 There is spawning processes, sending messages and receiving them.
 The typical representative of a high-level, full-featured actor in Erlang is the gen_server (there are also gen_event, gen_statem and other abstractions with different features) and in Elixir we have the GenServer module, etc. A generic server.
 They are almost exclusively started with a link to the spawning process which should ideally be a Supervisor.
 I cover more of this under [the resilience part of the series](/unpacking-elixir-resilience.html).

 *\*  I actually recently found a use of "actor" in the ecosystem.
 The Ash Framework uses the term actor for the concept of "the acting party".
 Typically a user, team or organisation taking an action on a resource.
 It is unrelated and not in Elixir itself.
-Am*
+Amusing though.*

 A GenServer is a bunch of logic started as the core loop of an Erlang process.
 It conforms to a number of useful APIs for debuggability, introspection and as mentioned they tend to be started with [a link](https://www.erlang.org/doc/man/erlang#link-1).
 Meaning the processes will be aware if the other end of the link exits.